railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 ETA100        3         Unit
 ============  ========  ===============

-In the case where a single Bill of Materials is defined in multiple levels, a single manufacturing order will be generated for each cabinet, including all of the sub-BoMs.
+In the case where a single bill of materials is defined in multiple levels, a single manufacturing order will be generated for each cabinet, including all of the sub-BoMs.
 You'd then get the following production order: